Irieo/space-time-optimization/README.md

 ### Abstract

 Increasing energy demand for cloud computing raises concerns about its carbon footprint.
-Companies within thedatacenter sector procure significant amounts of renewable energy to reduce their environmental impact.
-There isincreasing interest in achieving 24/7 Carbon-Free Energy (CFE) matching in electricity usage, aiming to eliminate allcarbon footprints associated with electricity consumption.
-However, the variability of renewable energy resourcesposes significant challenges for achieving this goal.
-In this work, we explore the role of spatio-temporal load-shiftingflexibility provided by hyperscale datacenters in achieving a net zero carbon footprint.
-We develop a computer model tosimulate a network of geographically distributed datacenters managed by a company pursuing 24/7 carbon-free energymatching.
+Companies within the datacenter sector procure significant amounts of renewable energy to reduce their environmental impact.
+There is increasing interest in achieving 24/7 Carbon-Free Energy (CFE) matching in electricity usage, aiming to eliminate all carbon footprints associated with electricity consumption.
+However, the variability of renewable energy resources poses significant challenges for achieving this goal.
+In this work, we explore the role of spatio-temporal load-shifting flexibility provided by hyperscale datacenters in achieving a net zero carbon footprint.
+We develop a computer model to simulate a network of geographically distributed datacenters managed by a company pursuing 24/7 carbon-free energy matching.
 Through energy system modeling, we identify and isolate signals that companies can incorporate into load-shaping strategies to facilitate informed and effective load shifting.
-We demonstrate how individual signals differ inweight depending on the location of the datacenter and the time of year.
-We show that optimal energy procurementand load-shifting decisions based on these signals can enhance the resource-efficiency and cost-effectiveness of cleancomputing.
+We demonstrate how individual signals differ in weight depending on the location of the datacenter and the time of year.
+We show that optimal energy procurementand load-shifting decisions based on these signals can enhance the resource-efficiency and cost-effectiveness of clean computing.
 The costs of 24/7 CFE matching are reduced by 1.29±0.07 EUR/MWh for every additional percentage offlexible load.

 ### How to reproduce results from the paper?